 I. Why Steel “Type” Matters in Cross-Border Procurement

-For many international wholesale buyers, low carbon steel is a familiar line on a purchase order.
-It appears in RFQs, drawings, and contracts every day.
-Yet in practice, “low carbon steel” is not a single material.
-Different types of low carbon steel behave very differently in forming, welding, coating, and outdoor service.
+For many international wholesale buyers, low carbon steel appears constantly in RFQs, drawings, and purchase orders.
+It looks simple on paper.
+In actual manufacturing, however, “low carbon steel” is not one single material.
+Different types behave differently during forming, welding, coating, storage, and outdoor use.

 II.
 Low vs Medium vs High Carbon Steel – A Quick Buyer View